 - Dyson V10 Absolute – Adds Dyson’s Soft Roller head for hard floors, although doesn’t have all the non-motorised tools included with the Animal Extra.

 There are also three versions of the standard V11 cordless vacuum cleaner*:

 - Dyson V11 Animal – The basic version of the V11.
 It comes with Dyson’s direct-drive head and a motorised tool.
 As it doesn’t include the High Torque floorhead, the Animal cannot make use of the V11’s Dynamic Load Sensor technology to automatically adjust suction.

 - Dyson V11 Torque Drive – The Torque Drive is the cheapest model to include the new High Torque floorhead (and hence the Dynamic Load Sensor technology.)
 It also comes with a mini motorised tool and several non-motorised accessories.

 - Dyson V11 Absolute (available in both Nickel/Blue and Gold) – The V11 Absolute comes with both the High Torque floorhead and the Soft Roller floorhead for hard floors.
 If you want the full V11 experience with both cleaning heads, then this is the model to buy.

 * Note: Dyson also sells a larger version of the V11, called the V11 Outsize.
-We haven’t included the Outsize in this comparison, but you can read our full review to learn more.
+We haven’t included the Outsize in this comparison, but it’s worth considering if you need a bigger vacuum.

 In this Dyson V10 vs V11 comparison, we’re going to be focusing on the Absolute versions of both vacuum cleaners, as these provide the full experience.